Celebration of Christmas

 The article below entitled “How December 25 became Christmas says “The December 25 feast seems to have existed before 312—before Constantine and his conversion, at least…”.
 The article entitled “Why Christmas” says “…the 25th December go back to around 200!”.

 This is one main reason I do not rely on historical writings to determine spiritual truth and application of scriptures to various life questions/issues.
+There is often too much uncertainty about what is the historical truth.

 Categories